 Paternity may also be established based on “presumed father” status.
 A man is presumed to be the father if he was married to a woman when the child was born, or if he married the woman after the child was born and agreed to help support the child.
 In both cases, a presumed father is liable to pay child support to the child’s mother.

-A third category for paternity sometimes seen is “equitable parent.”
+The third category for paternity sometimes seen as “equitable parent.”
 In this situation, one spouse has a close parent-like relationship with the child, despite not being biologically related to the child.
 Equitable parent status does not solely apply to fathers, but it still stands as a means of classifying paternity and determining whether a man must pay child support.

 Two additional classifications in matters where paternity is unclear are “unwed father” (when an unmarried man must pay child support because he impregnated a woman), and “stepfather” (when a man marries a woman who already has children).
 Unwed fathers must pay child support, while stepfathers are not legally obligated to pay child support-unless they have adopted the woman’s children as their own.